TFI Cycle Planner

 The TFI Cycle Planner App from Transport for Ireland provides information on the best cycling routes for trips in the Dublin, Cork, Galway, Limerick and Waterford city areas, depending on the individuals’ cycling capabilities.

-You can use the Cycle Planner online or download the App.
-If you are new to cycling or getting out on the bike after a long break, the Cycle Planner will find a route that avoids roads with heavy traffic and also avoids difficult turns at busy junctions to help you get comfortable cycling your bike around town.
+You can use the TFI Cycle Planner online or download the App.
+If you are new to cycling or getting on a bike after a long break, the TFI Cycle Planner will find a route that avoids roahttds with heavy traffic and also avoids difficult turns at busy junctions to help you get comfortable cycling your bike around town.

-For the more advanced cyclists the cycle planner will tell you about the most direct route to take whilst still recommending cycle tracks where they exist.
+For the more advanced cyclists the cycle planner will tell you about the most direct route to take while still recommending cycle tracks where they exist.
 The cycle planner covers Dublin city centre and all the larger towns around County Dublin as well as Cork City, Galway City, Limerick City and Waterford City.
-You can change between cities on the app very easily by using the Select City Buttons.
+You can change between cities on the app by using the Select City Buttons.

-The cycle planner has a unique routing feature called Turn Difficulty Factor which helps the user not only to find the best route but also to pick the appropriate junctions and turns suiting their cycling capability.
-For example a person who chooses the “Easy route” setting will not be directed to take a difficult right turn at a busy junction.
-The Cycle Planner will look for an easier alternative way around that junction.
+The TFI Cycle Planner has a unique routing feature called ‘Turn Difficulty Factor’ which helps the user not only find the best route, but also to pick the appropriate junctions and turns suiting their cycling capability.
+For example a person who chooses the ‘Easy route’ setting will not be directed to take a difficult right turn at a busy junction.
+The TFI Cycle Planner will look for an easier way around that junction.

-- Bring my bike on the train
+- Take bike on Train

-- Use Dublin Bikes
+- Use City Bike Hire Bikes

 About Walking & Cycling